expressiongz/memory-manipulation-library/README.md

 - dbg_err (custom debug print function, used for logging errors)

 # fixes (09/05/2022)
+- accidentally used dbg_err in a few functions
+- improved the code in general.

 # purpose / objective
 the purpose of this library is to make it easier for developers to partake in their developing of dlls which manipulate or edit memory without doing the grunt work.